loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 * Mac users should use the Remote Desktop app, available from the App Store.
 * Linux users have several choices of remote desktop application, which might vary between distribution.

-## Expose a CICS COBOL program as a RESTful API.
+## Scenario One: Expose a CICS COBOL program as a RESTful API

 IBM® z/OS Connect Enterprise Edition (z/OS Connect EE) makes exposing a CICS® application through a RESTful API quick and easy.